 If you are trying to decide between these two gorgeous breeds then it is important to understand what the differences are between them, and where they are comparable, so that you know which one better suits you and your lifestyle.
 So, read on to learn a lot more about both of these beautiful and misunderstood breeds.

-These guys have quite differing histories, but their histories have similarly earnt them an unfair reputation, which has meant that they often find themselves falling into Breed Specific Legislation (BSL).
+These guys have quite differing histories, but their histories have similarly earned them an unfair reputation, which has meant that they often find themselves falling into Breed Specific Legislation (BSL).

 American Pitbull Terrier

 Both the Doberman and the Pitbull Terrier are very loyal and loving with their family, and would do anything to please them, so you can expect an obedient canine companion with these two guys.
-It does mean, however, that you can also expect a canine who suffers from separation anxiety and as such they should only be placed into homes who can guarantee that they will spend a lot of time with their chosen breed.
-Why not take a look at our favorite crates perfect for those pooches who suffer with separation anxiety.
+It does mean, however, that you can also expect a canine who suffers from separation anxiety and as such, they should only be placed into homes that can guarantee that they will spend a lot of time with their chosen breed.

 The Doberman and the Pitbull Terrier are very energetic dogs who need around 60 minutes of exercise every day in order to fully expel all of that physical and mental energy of theirs.
 The Doberman will need slightly longer and more intense exercise during exercise sessions, whereas the Pitbull will need slightly more interaction in the form of games throughout the day as he is more restless.